Caster: Coding a Topology

 Directory Hierarchies

-Directories can contain sub-directories to create a hierarchy of directories and the configuration files contained within them.
-When a run is created in a workspace, the files in the workspace, the workspace's directory, and all parent directories are merged together and passed to Terraform as a single configuration.
-This eliminates redundancy when developing many environments that are largely the same, or sharing a set of common variables or data across many configurations.
+Directories can contain subdirectories to create a hierarchy of directories and the configuration files contained therein.
+When creating a run, the files in the workspace, the workspace's directory, and all parent directories merged and pass to Terraform as a single configuration.
+This eliminates redundancy when developing many environments that are similar or share a set of common variables or data across many configurations.
+For example, a large deployment might have a top-level directory defining global variables vlan ids

 Users can add, rename, delete, or export a directory from the navigation panel on a project's main Caster page.